marcuskara/swarmic/swarmic-examples/rest/README.md

 # Rest Example

-This example show how to build a Jax-RS service using Undertow and Resteasy fragmenets
+This example show how to build a JAX-RS service using Undertow and RESTEasy fragments

 ## Building